 Regional events rely on passionate volunteers to ensure they are successful.
 A key priority is expanding the base of event volunteers and developing event management resources.
-Regions also believe providing existing organisers with new best practice event operations, marketing and risk management tools will help to raise regional event quality and capability.
+Regions also believe that providing existing event organisers with new best practice event operations, marketing and risk management tools will help to raise regional event quality and capability.